China and Uighurs: Cultural Cleansing in Name of Counter-Terrorism

 Significantly, there are clear indications that China intends its policies of “de-extremification” to be in place for the foreseeable future.
 Most notably, there is evidence of China rapidly expanding the number and size of the “re-education” centers in Xinjiang.

 Chinese officials have also explicitly noted, and defended, the need for these measures to endure.
-A Chinese Communist Party Youth League official in Xinjiang, for instance, warned in speech in August this year that the party had to be “cautious” in assessing the success of its “de-extremification” efforts as:
+A Chinese Communist Party Youth League official in Xinjiang, for instance, warned in a speech in August this year that the party had to be “cautious” in assessing the success of its “de-extremification” efforts as:

 …having gone through re-education and recovered from the ideological disease doesn’t mean that one is permanently cured.
 We can only say that they are physically healthy, and there is no sign that the disease may return.
 After recovering from an illness, if one doesn’t exercise to strengthen the body and the immune system against disease, it could return worse than before.
 So, after completing the re-education process in the hospital and returning home … they must remain vigilant, empower themselves with the correct knowledge, strengthen their ideological studies, and actively attend various public activities to bolster their immune system against the influence of religious extremism and violent terrorism, and safeguard themselves from being infected once again, to prevent later regrets.